alexandrialibrary/Alexandria/doc/Webapp.md

 All scripts in `js/` are compiled and minified into the `scripts.js` file, which will include all the scripts that will be used by both the main app and the admin app.
 All stylesheets are compiled and minified into `styles.css`, which should be used the same.

+To have the WRO4j automatically compile web-app sources when you make changes, use the SBT command `~wro4j`.
+The `~` indicates that SBT should watch the source directory and re-run the `wro4j` command when the sources change.
+WRO4J will automatically be run when `compile` is invoked, as well.

 ### Templates